 Religion provides perspective on the meaning and importance of belonging to a community in ancient Greece.
 Citizenship, neither a right nor a matter of simple participation, implied belonging: identity determined externally by the community rather than internally according to individual, personal values.
 The community belonged to the citizen and the citizen, in turn, belonged to the community.
 Aristotle discovered one of the most important basic principles of “civilized” reality when he defined the human individual as a zoön politikon.

 The astute reader might note here that repetition still exists in the rewrite.
-To this I say, tried and true: some repetition is as effective as most repetition is worse than useless.
+To this I say, tried and true: some repetition is as effective as most repetition can be useless.
 Experience teaches us the difference, as might also a sense of rhetoric, poetry, and/or music, where repetition is a basic artistic principle that holds together the fabric and creates its artistry as much as verbal eloquence in writing is essential to its effective communication.
 But that is another issue: parallelism in general, a fascinating topic we may pursue as our next issue.

 Copyright (C) Marta Steele, 1999, 2010, 2022.
 All rights reserved.